Environment Variables

 TRUSTED_ORIGINS | Additional URLs for accessing DBackup (comma-separated) | - |

-DATABASE_URL | SQLite database file path | file:/app/db/dbackup.db |
+DATABASE_URL | SQLite database file path | file:/data/db/dbackup.db |

 PORT | Internal port the server listens on | 3000 |